mardeltri/RoboND-Rover-Project/README.md

 This mode is set when the rover detects	a sample rock.
 Here, an approaching velocity is imposed until the rover can take the sample rock.
 In this case, the steer angle is given by the mean rocks angle position computed (Rover.rocks_angles) by the perception step.
 When the sample rock is picked up the forward mode is set.

+Given that sometimes the rover detects the  sample rock and in the following frame it does not detect it, a timer has been implemented.
+Thus, the rover

 ##### Unsticking mode
 This mode basically waits the rover to reach the orientation reference value imposed by `check_sticking`.
 To do so, this mode uses the function `control_yaw`.
 When the rover reaches the reference angle, the forward mode is set.